 Sec.
-3.13.2 - Non AUS Jumbo Sec.
+3.13.4 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Cash-out is not permitted for either one-time or two-time close loans.
-Cash to the borrower at closing that is reimbursement for documented borrower-paid construction expenses is not considered cash-out. - Transactions where the borrower uses the construction financing to: (i) both purchase the lot and finance construction of the property ("purchase" as defined by the GSEs), or (ii) only finance construction of the property when title to the lot is owned either prior to the loan application or before the first advance from the construction financing ("limited cash-out" or "no cash-out" as defined by the GSEs) are permitted as one-time or two-time close loans.
+Transactions where the borrower uses the construction financing to: (i) both purchase the lot and finance construction of the property ("purchase" as defined by the GSEs), or (ii) only finance construction of the property when title to the lot is owned either prior to the loan application or before the first advance from the construction financing ("limited cash-out" or "no cash-out" as defined by the GSEs) are permitted as one-time or two-time close loans.